IvanSchulz/SolidCP/SolidCP/Sources/SolidCP.EnterpriseServer.Data/README.md

 The folder CodeTemplates contains the T4 templates used by the "dotnet ef dbcontext scaffold" command to create the entity, dbcontext and configuration classes from an existing SQL Server database.
 You can run the scaffolding of the database by executing Scaffold.bat.
-The connection string for scaffolding must be set in the SolidCP.EnterpriseServer.Data.csproj in the ScaffoldConnectionString property.
+The connection string for scaffolding must be set in the FuseCP.EnterpriseServer.Data.csproj in the ScaffoldConnectionString property.
 Be sure to run the scaffolding against a fresh database, since it will also scaffold seed data.
 You can also apply changes to the database model done through the old way with update_db.sql, in that you apply update_db.sql to the database, and then scaffold the database.
 You will see all the changes to the model in the